licesonw/bedrock-immersion-day-addons/01-simple-agent/README.md

 react_agent.agent.llm_chain.prompt.template = prompt_template
 ```

 We can now run the agent chain with a complex question and have it solve the question using its tools.
+Feel free to modify the question to investigate how your agent reacts.

 ```python
 question = "What is Knowledge Bases for Amazon Bedrock?
 Multiply the month (numerical) of the announcement date of the Knowledge Bases feature by 3."